dryman/dryman.github.com/source/_posts/2014-02-26-setting-up-jasper-server-on-linux.markdown

 6. It asks you the Tomcat server port.
 Just use the default `8080`.

+7. It asks you postgres binary location.
+Use `/usr/lib/postgresql/9.1/bin`.

 7. It asks you host and port for postgres server.
 Use the default `127.0.0.1` and `5432`.

 8. It asks you the postgres password.
 Type it in.